cnabio/cnab-spec/101-bundle-json.md

 ]
 ```

-The `imageType` field is REQUIRED, and MUST describe the format of the image.
+The `imageType` field MUST describe the format of the image.
 The list of formats is open-ended, but any CNAB-compliant system MUST implement `docker` and `oci`.
+The default is `oci`.

 > [Duffle](https://github.com/deis/duffle), the reference implementation of a CNAB installer, introduces a layer of user-customizable drivers which are type-aware.
 Images MAY be delegated to drivers for installation.

 The `image` field MUST give a path-like or URI-like representation of the location of the image.
+It is REQUIRED.
 The expectation is that an installer should be able to locate the image (given the image type) without additional information.

 The `digest` field MUST contain a digest, in [OCI format](https://github.com/opencontainers/image-spec/blob/master/descriptor.md#digests), to be used to compute the integrity of the image.
 The calculation of how the image matches the digest is dependent upon image type.
 (OCI, for example, uses a Merkle tree while VM images are checksums.)
+If this field is omitted, a runtime is not obligated to validate the image.

 The following OPTIONAL fields MAY be attached to an invocation image: